Sampo Oyj Sampo Plc: Disclosure Under Chapter 9 Section 5 Of The Securities Market Act

 ADVERTISEMENT

-which the number of voting rights attached to Sampo A shares (ISIN:
+the notification the number of voting rights attached to Sampo A shares

-January 2018 below five (5) per cent of Sampo plc's total voting rights.
+January 2018 to above five (5) per cent of Sampo plc's total voting

-In addition, the disclosure obligation arose due to Sampo A shares owned

-directly by BlackRock, Inc. and its funds, going below 5 per cent of all
+rights.
+The number of shares remained above five (5) per cent of total

 Sampo's share capital comprises 555,351,850 shares, of which 554,151,850